 Some AB 109 clients of the Health Services Department will have mental health problems, substance use problems and/or will be homeless.
 These conditions will require intervention to facilitate the person's reintegration into the community and prevent recidivism.
-For those clients who require assistance, the Health Services Department will provide services through its Behavioral Health Division and its Health, Housing and Homeless Division.
+For those clients who require assistance, the Health Services Department will provide services through its Behavioral Health Division, Detention Health Services Division, and Health, Housing and Homeless Division.
 Behavioral Health will provide mental health services, through its regional mental health clinics, and substance use treatment through community-based residential and outpatient treatment programs.
+Additional recovery housing will be available for clients who successfully complete treatment or continue outpatient treatment with the goal of becoming successfully employed and transition into permanent housing.
+Detention Health will provide medical, dental, and mental health services, consistent with community standards, to patients of the Contra Costa County Adult Detention Facilities.
 Homelessness prevention services will be provided through the Health, Housing and Homeless Division.
 In addition, Benefits Services will support Behavioral Health clients who do not have, but are eligible for, public assistance.

 Mental Health Services: The Behavioral Health Services (BHS) Mental Health AB 109 funded team is located in the Forensic Mental Health Services clinic.
-The team consists of two Mental Health Clinical Specialists (MHCSs), one Registered Nurse (RN), one clerk, and two Community Support Workers (CSWs).
+The team consists of three Mental Health Clinical Specialists (MHCSs), one Registered Nurse (RN), one clerk, and two Community Support Workers (CSWs).
 In addition, we utilize services for psychiatrist medication assessment and management from our Forensic Mental Health Nurse Practitioner.
 Each clinician is assigned to a region of the county (east, central, west).
-The MHCSs offer individual and group therapies and case management services.
+The MHCSs offer individual and group therapies and care management services.
 These services are offered in the Probation Department Offices, in county mental health clinics, and in the community.